olaroos/deepnetnotes/basics.md

 Q -  search query
 K -  key
 V -  value
-Intuitively, the query represents what kind of information we are looking for, the keys represent the relevance to the query, and the values represent the actual contents of the input.
+Intuitively, the query represents what kind of information we are looking for, the keys represent the relevance to the query, and the values represent the actual contents of the input.  [[blog transformer]]

 - **Transformers**: